Q) What is the essence of an IB education?

 Q) What is the process for enrolling in the school?

-A) The whole application and enrollment process is handled by Open Apply, on our electronic data base, Managebac.
-Links to OA are on the website.
+A) The whole application and enrollment process is handled by our admissions staff, a link to Lily Li who heads this team is on the website.

-Q) What is the advantage of the PYP interdisciplinary way of teaching to the traditional methods?
+Q) What is the advantage of the PYP interdisciplinary way of teaching over the traditional methods?

 A) As children master pieces of knowledge and skills, they make connections between different types of knowledge and ways of knowing.
 This is what leads to critical thinking.
-This can only happen if the students can inquire and explore what they are learning.
+This can only happen if the students can inquire and explore what they are learning rather than memorizing facts.

 Q) What are the requirements to enter the MYP programme, and, later, the DP programme?

-A) A combination of language and math ability, a willingness to work hard and an attitude of wanting to take part in these programmes.
+A) A combination of language and math ability, a willingness to work hard and an attitude of wanting to take part in these programmes is what we look for in students coming into Middle and High school.